 The season of physical inventory counting is upon us, and in our experience, this is not usually a cheerful event at most companies.
-The good news though is that with some preparation and organization, you can tackle this event without turning into a scrooge.
+The good news though is that with some preparation and organization, you can easily tackle this event.

 If you have a cycle count program in place and can show that every item/bin has been counted each year, then you are probably excused from this event.
 If not, let’s look at the top things you should do to prepare.

 How to prepare for Physical Inventory Counts

 1. Get a head start on Overstock items

 If you are in a warehouse or a store, you probably have overstock that won’t be used until after inventory is taken.
 You can get a head start on counting by identifying what is in these boxes and making sure they are supposed to be counted.
 If they are not, mark these item/boxes clearly with “Do Not Count” so there are no questions on inventory day.
 For items that will be part of the count, count what is in the box, seal the box and then clearly mark the contents outside of the box.
 You can print an item barcode and clearly write the quantity on the box.
 Then on inventory day, all you will need to do is scan the item and enter the quantity - no questions asked.